ChrisCPI/jpexs-exporter/README.md

 > All colors (fills, lines, gradients) found in the SWF are listed with no differentiation.

 > [!NOTE]
-> Does not currently support different alpha values besides 1.
+> Currently, the script does not account for alpha on colors.
+Alpha values remain as-is when recolored.